hvqzao/report-ng/README.md

 given section, it will be taken from knowlege base, if such section will be available there.

+Knowledge Base might be also imported from Excel CSV file.
+"Vulnerability Name" column will be threated as Finding Name.
+Severity column is mandatory.
+Optional Aliases column is newline separated list of finding names.
+If finding name listed in aliases column will be present in the report and it will be missing dedicated Knowledge Base entry - such will work as a fallback.
+For fallback finding names listed in aliases column finding severity is being ignored.

 ## Inline pseudo-html allowed tags

 Following tags are available: